Lydia Farley Shows Off Incredible Figure In A White Bikini

 “You’re a priceless masterpiece,” a third fan chimed in.

 Knowing that fans can never get enough of her hotness, Lydia also shared a video where she could be seen performing some morning exercises.
 The model wore a black sports bra that she teamed with gray gym pants.
-She finished off her look with a pair of white trainers.
+She finished off her look with a pair of white sneakers.

-She let her hair down and wore no makeup to pull off a very natural, yet sexy look.
+She wore her hair down and had on no makeup, pulling off a very natural, yet sexy look.
 According to the geotag, the video was filmed at Biscayne Beach, a residential high-rise in the Edgewater neighborhood of Miami, Florida.

-As of the writing of this article, the video has amassed more than 22,400 likes and about 200 comments where fans and followers appreciated the model for working out so hard to maintain her incredible body.
+As of the writing of this article, the video had amassed more than 22,400 likes and about 200 comments.
+Fans and followers wrote they appreciated the model for working out so hard to maintain her incredible body.

 “Perfection at its finest,” one person commented on the picture.